Regency Village Theatre

-The Village Theatre was remodeled in the late-1940’s-early 1950’s, increasing the seating capacity to 1,535, and given a ‘Skouras’ look when plaster gold swirls were added to the side-walls near the stage area, along with upgrades for the exits, lobby and new seats and carpet were also added.
+The Village Theatre was remodeled and reopened on October 18, 1951, increasing the seating capacity to 1,535, and given a ‘Skouras’ look when plaster gold swirls were added to the side-walls near the stage area, along with upgrades for the exits, lobby and new seats and carpet were also added.
 Also at this time the California Gold Rush artwork in the lobby was added.
 (You can see the same artwork in a few other Fox houses in Southern California like El Portal Theatre (North Hollywood), California Theatre (Huntington Park).)
 The artwork near the restrooms, was also added during the renovations.
 Before that remodel there was a small patio outside, but this was bricked over and the artwork covers this area now.
 The Village Theatre stayed the same until the late-1970’s (except for the new CinemaScope equipment in the 1950’s).

 For “The Deer Hunter” engagement, the Village Theatre got new 70mm projection equipment, a new larger screen, and a new main title waterfall curtain.
 The old screen was half as tall as it is today.
 The theatre also got a new, less flattering carpet in the early-1980’s.

 Fortunately, the “Fox” tower sign was refurbished in the late-1980’s.

 After more than 70 years as a first run movie palace, the Village Theatre is still one of the sites for Hollywood’s biggest movie premieres.

 Regency Theatres replaced Mann Theatres as the movie operator on April 1, 2010.